 Why?
 Landing pages are designed to convert visitors to prospects.

-If you're not seeing results like this from your AdWords account, let us audit your existing campaigns or review your current landing pages.
+If you're not seeing results like this from your Google Ads account, let us audit your existing campaigns or review your current landing pages.